ali-shishani/javln-mood-rating/README.md

-Good day :)
+Good day!

 This is a message from me to help you keep tracking of the progress.
-The list below represents the planned tasks until reaching MVP.
+To organise the work and plan it properly, I prepared a list of sub-tasks ordered according to priority.
+The tasks I completed are marked by [x].
+If you pull latest of the repo, the implementation will include a running front and back ends of all the ticked items.
+I hope I could allocate more time during the 7 days of the task.
+I hope you like my solution :)
 - [x] Update Angular from 15 to 18.
 - [x] Add front-end routing, layout, and home.
 - [x] Implement front-end HttpClient/requests/url and wire it to configurations.